cerc-io/stack-orchestrator/README.md

 ```
 $ laconic-so --verbose deploy-system --include db-sharding,contract,ipld-eth-server,go-ethereum-foundry down
 ```
+## Platform Support
+Native aarm64 is _not_ currently supported. x64 emulation on ARM64 macos should work (not yet tested).
 ## Implementation
 The orchestrator's operation is driven by files shown below. `repository-list.txt` container the list of git repositories; `container-image-list.txt` contains the list of container image names, while `clister-list.txt` specifies the set of compose components (corresponding to individual docker-compose-xxx.yml files which may in turn specify more than one container).